warriorfort/handwritten-digit-recognition/README.md

 Neural network model is trained on set consisting of 5000 images(pixels are represented in form of matrix).

 Training Set Accuracy : 95%
+executables : execute.m
+Matlab or Octave is needed for execution.